-- 1. There is a difference in the way SII accounts for the premium reserves versus the way IFRS measures them.
-This accounts to a release of €4,584K from the premium reserves. - 2.
-There is also a difference in the way SII accounts for the claim reserves versus IFRS.
-This accounts to a decrease of €283K in the claim reserves - 3.
+- 4. The prudency build in the claim settlement costs is removed.
+This accounts to a decrease of €98K in the claim reserves - 5.
 No discount rate is used under IFRS whereas under Solvency II the Company must discount liabilities at the risk-free rate.
-This accounts for €116K increase in the liabilities. - 4.
+This accounts for €131K increase in the liabilities. - 6.
 The IFRS methodology for the valuation of technical provisions does not include the Solvency II concepts of the risk margin or transitional measures.
-The Risk Margin has an increasing effect on the IFRS liabilities of €666K.
+The Risk Margin has an increasing effect on the IFRS liabilities of €729K.